catalystshift/beginner-guide-PSO2/docs/index.md

 (Guide goal: To reduce confusion, help you avoid some common mistakes plus give a general guide on how to play the first few weeks of the game!)

 Credits to the helpful people of the Fleet Discord's #advice channel without whom I would still be clueless about near everything in this game, in no particular order:

 Callyo, Herm, Phantom Lavender, Mirra, nvmvoidrays, Amazing Ampharos, Aihie, Hesloth, Brand New Star, Hespathus, Stroudbun, nasty_wolverine, Qmzn, lazybone95, someone

 There are probably people I missed here as the channel is chock full of enthusiasts and people-who-know-their-stuff~!
 Thank you all!
+Additional thanks to these people for fact checking this and for correcting any mistakes made: ???
+THIS COULD BE YOU, FELLOW HOOMAN

 ## What mistakes do I avoid + what do I make sure to do?